✦ Scandinavian-inspired design, curated for modern living

 Use that range as a starting point, then adjust for real conditions:

-- Check temperature ratings if the space is cool.
+• Check the rated operating-temperature range if the space becomes cool.

-- Use multiple units or a ducted system for divided spaces, long corridors, or buildings with poor air movement.
+• Use multiple units or a ducted system for divided spaces, long corridors, or buildings with poor air movement when one unit cannot circulate air effectively.

 Placement, Drainage, and Setup Tips

-Good placement can make the difference between fast drying and wasted energy.
+Good placement can make the difference between effective drying and wasted runtime.

-- Put the unit where air can circulate.
-Keep intake and discharge areas clear unless the manufacturer says wall placement is allowed.
+1. Put the unit where air can circulate.
+Keep intake and discharge areas clear unless the manufacturer specifically allows wall or close-clearance placement.

-- Keep it away from dust sources.
+3. Keep it away from heavy dust sources.
 Sawdust, lint, and construction dust can clog filters, coils, and grilles.

-- Use a safe drain path.
-A gravity hose must slope continuously to a drain.
-If the drain is higher than the unit, use a condensate pump rated for the lift height.
+4. Use a safe drain path.
+A gravity hose must slope continuously to an appropriate drain.
+If the discharge point is higher than the unit, use a condensate pump rated for the required lift.

-Warning: Do not route drain hoses near electrical cords, outlets, panels, or extension leads.
-Plug the unit into a properly grounded outlet and follow the manufacturer’s electrical instructions.
+Warning: Keep drainage arranged so leaks cannot reach electrical cords, outlets, panels, or connections.
+Plug the unit into the type of properly grounded outlet specified by the manufacturer and follow all model-specific electrical instructions.

 Common Refrigerant Dehumidifier Problems and Maintenance

-Even a properly sized refrigerant dehumidifier can lose performance if airflow, drainage, or refrigerant operation is poor.
-The most common problems are clogged filters, dirty coils, iced coils, blocked drain lines, full buckets, failed humidistats, fan problems, and refrigerant leaks.
+Even a properly sized refrigerant dehumidifier can lose performance if airflow, drainage, frost control, or the refrigeration system is not working correctly.
+Common problems include clogged filters, dirty coils, iced coils, blocked drain lines, full buckets, sensor problems, fan problems, and refrigerant-system faults.

 Coils Icing Over